MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsEdgeServer.md

 ```

 ### -MediaRelayExternalTurnTcpPort
-**Below Content Applies To:** Lync Server 2010

-Port used for external media relay traffic using the Transmission Control Protocol (TCP).
-The default value is 444.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Port used for external media relay traffic using the Transmission Control Protocol (TCP).
 The default value is 444 if your Edge server has a single IP address.
 If your Edge server has multiple IP addresses then the default value is 443.
 These values are initially set in Topology Builder but can be changed by specifying a new value for this parameter.

 ```yaml